Menditect/menditect.github.io/README.md

 # menditect.github.io
 Menditect Test Automation repository

-Download MTA .MDA files from [here](https://github.com/Menditect/menditect.github.io/releases)
+Download the MTA .MDA file using the link provided by Menditect.